Travel Bug Book Dissussions

 Hosted by: Aimee Gwynne Franklyn

 Aimee Gwynne Franklyn is an independent curator, art consultant and producer based in Santa Fe, New Mexico.
-Franklyn is the founding director of Doubleplate Arts (DPA), a private consultancy focusing on mid 20th century and contemporary art, and Doubleplate Productions, an offshoot of DPA, which highlights the work of socially and politically engaged writers, artists and performers who utilize their voices to affect change.
 She is currently developing a project examining the parallels between book banning in Nazi Germany and the recent proliferation of bans in the United States.
 Her ongoing research focuses on the community benefits of public art, interdisciplinary collaboration, art-making as a transformative tool for healing PTSD, and the critical role arts education plays in reducing recidivism in the carceral system.

 Next Event